jessica1338/CSHMM-TF-for-time-series-scRNA-Seq/README.md

 	* __Data Rows__
 		* __1st column__: TF ID (gene symbol)
 		* __2rd column__: gene ID (gene symbol)
 		* __3rd column__: Input, optional, the interaction strength between TF and target gene.
-If missing, by default it's 1.
+If missing, by default it is 1.
 		This column is not used in scdiff.

 	Example file:
 	[example TF gene interaction file (we also use this file in our work)](/tfDNA_predicted_100.txt.update)

 * __-st__
 This is the file for initialized structure.
-You can generate one with your data at the step: https://github.com/jessica1338/CSHMM-TF-for-time-series-scRNA-Seq#run-the-initialization-part-within-the-container
+You can generate one with your data at the step: https://github.com/jessica1338/CSHMM-TF-for-time-series-scRNA-Seq#run-the-initialization-part-within-the-container .
 If you want to use other initial structure, please make sure that file has the following format:
 	* __First line__:
-	some pairs of integers (p1,p2) separated by \t character, each interger denotes the index of path and (p1,p2) means that these two paths are connected.
+	some pairs of integers (p1,p2) separated by \t character, each integer denotes the index of path and (p1,p2) means that these two paths are connected.
 	* __Second Line__:
-	(cn,p) seperated by \t, For each of this, means that the cell "cn" is assigned to path "p".
+	(cn,p) seperated by \t, For each of this, means that the cell cn is assigned to path p.
 Note that the cell_names must be the same as in your data file.

 	Example file:
 	[example file for initiali structure](/init_cluster_treutlein2014_lung.txt)